Unauthorized Layoffs and Notice Periods

 There was no term in the contract that permitted Gracious Living to place Mr. Bevilacqua on lay-off and there was no implied term that would have allowed the layoff after 15 years of employment where the prospect of a layoff has never been raised with him.

 It was found that Mr. Bevilacqua’s layoff did constitute constructive dismissal and therefore notice was to be awarded.

 Notice Period – When you Refuse Reinstatement

 In the above noted case, it took the Plaintiff 15 months to find new employment and he was seeking compensation in the amount of 15 month’s salary in lieu of notice from his former employer.
-During trial it was found that his efforts to find a new job were no more than casual conversations with various people and in the end he was found to have not mitigated his damages sufficiently.
-This meant that the Judge considered his attempt to find a new job in order to being gaining an income again were not sufficient enough.
+During the trial it was found that his efforts to find a new job were no more than casual conversations with various people and in the end, he was found to have not mitigated his damages sufficiently.
+This meant that the Judge considered his attempt to find a new job in order to be gaining an income again was not sufficient enough.

 The Defendant had offered the Plaintiff his job back, with no demotion, no change, and no hard feelings.
 The employer and its employees remained on friendly terms during the layoff period.
 The trial Judge stated that there was nothing either in law or in interpersonal relations with his employer that prevented the Plaintiff from accepting the offer to return.

 While it was found that the Plaintiff was constructively dismissed and that he was entitled to pay in lieu of notice, the Judge limited that notice to three months as this is the length of time the Plaintiff would have been out of work had he taken sufficient steps to return to work with the Defendant when it was offered to him.